aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emfrectangle/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emfrectangle/
 ---

-The EMR_RECTANGLE record draws a rectangle.
+**Summary:** The EMR_RECTANGLE record draws a rectangle.
 The rectangle is outlined by using the current pen<br/>            and filled by using the current brush.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)